Aquabbas/abbashayder/src/content/pages/contact.md

   description: Get in touch through email or social media!
 Let me know how I can help.
 ---

-Thank you for reaching out!
-Whether you have a question, a suggestion, or just want to share your thoughts, please let me know.
-Feel free to get in touch through any of the methods below:
+I am currently not actively looking for new opportunities, but my inbox is always open.
+Whether you have a question or just want to say hi, I'll try my best to get back to you!

 [GitHub](https://github.com/Aquabbas)